 3) Generic Letter of Recommendation –

-Most of the students I have guided and helped over the last few years usually do not pay much attention to their Letters of Recommendation (LOR).
-These LORs are usually generic and they are not sure how to get one that may be able to help their application.
+Most of the students I have guided and helped over the last few years usually do not pay much attention to their Letters of Recommendation (LOR) for MS. These LORs are usually generic and they are not sure how to get one that may be able to help their application.

 LORs should be focused on highlighting 2- 3 areas for students that are their strengths and with clear examples to back it up.
 Without supporting examples, the LOR just becomes a letter with a few lines and a lot of positive buzzwords.
 It is tough for admission teams or professors to see a student’s strength, its applicability to the program and how he or she may be able to add value to the department.